-Cash flows from operating activities during the three month period ended January 31, 2018 resulted in an inflow of \$13,086,784 compared to an outflow of \$2,403,108 during the three month period ended January 31, 2017.
-The principal reason for the increase in operating cash flow a large increase in accounts payable, related to a normal-course payable in the amount of \$12.9 million held at month-end on behalf of a customer for a cheque submitted for collection; the amount was remitted to the customer subsequent to the month-end.
+Cash flows from operating activities during the three-month period ended January 31, 2019 resulted in an outflow of \$8,452,481 compared to an inflow of \$13,086,784 during the three-month period ended January 31, 2018.
+The principal reason for the decrease in operating cash was due to a significant increase in accounts receivable.
 The actual amount of accounts receivable and accounts payable fluctuate from period to period due to the volume of activity and timing differences.
 In most instances accounts receivable and accounts payable have a settlement cycle of 24 to 48 hours.
 Operating cash flow is generated by commission and fee income, and is offset by operating expenses.